-You pay Inpatient hospital (continued) T T Other hospital services and supplies (ancillary services), such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic tests, such as X-rays, laboratory and pathology services, MRIs, and CAT Scans Blood or blood plasma Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Standard Option Coventry Transplant Network: \$200 copayment per admission and 10% of the Plan's allowance PPO: \$200 copayment per admission and 15% of the Plan's allowance Note: For inpatient hospital care related to maternity, including care at birthing facilities, we Value Plan Coventry Transplant Network: 10% of the Plan's allowance (calendar year deductible applies) PPO: 20% of the Plan's allowance (calendar year deductible applies) Note: For inpatient hospital care related to maternity, including agree at highing facilities, was Anesthetics, including nurse anesthetist services Autologous blood donations Internal prosthesis Note: We base our payment on whether the facility or a health care professional bills for the services or supplies.
-For example, when the hospital bills for its anesthetists' services, we pay Hospital benefits and when the anesthetist bills, we pay under Section 5(b). waive the per-admission copayment and the coinsurance and pay for covered services in full for care provided by a PPO facility.
-Non-PPO: \$500 copayment per admission plus 30% of the Plan's allowance and any difference between our allowance and the billed amount care at birthing facilities, we waive the calendar year deductible and the coinsurance and pay for covered services in full for care provided by a PPO facility.
-Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year Note: The maximum benefit for any organ/tissue transplant(s) as described on page 49 is: Coventry Transplant Network: \$1,000,000 per occurrence.
-To use the Coventry Transplant Network, this must be your primary plan for payment of benefits.
-PPO and Non-PPO: \$200,000 per occurrence for PPO services or \$100,000 per occurrence for Non-PPO services.
+Innations hospital (continued) You pay Inpatient hospital (continued) Standard Option Value Plan Other hospital services and supplies (ancillary services), such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic tests, such as X-rays, laboratory and pathology services, MRIs, and CAT Scans Blood or blood plasma Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Autologous blood donations Internal prosthesis Note: We base our payment on whether the facility or a health care professional bills for the services or supplies.
+For example, when the hospital bills for its anesthetists' services, we pay Hospital benefits and when the anesthetist bills, we pay under Section 5(b).
+Note: The maximum benefit for any organ/tissue transplant(s) as described on page 50 is: Aetna Transplant Network: \$1,000,000 per occurrence.
+To use the Aetna Institutes of Excellence Program, this must be your primary plan for payment of benefits.
+Network and Non-Network: \$200,000 per occurrence for Non-Network services or \$100,000 per occurrence for Non-Network services or \$100,000 per occurrence.
 Expenses related to complications arising during the transplant admission are considered part of the same occurrence.
 Outpatient prescription drugs and approved travel expenses related to the transplant are not subject to the transplant maximums.
-See Section 5(b) for transplant-related professional services. anowance and the office amount deductible applies) Note: To use the Coventry Transplant Network, this must be your primary plan for payment of benefits.
-Note: Chemotherapy, when supported by a bone marrow transplant or autologous stem cell support is covered only for the specific diagnoses listed on pages 51-53.
-Note: The Plan pays Inpatient Hospital Benefits as shown above in connection with dental procedures only when a non-dental physical impairment exists that makes hospitalization necessary to safeguard the health of the patient.
+See Section 5(b) for transplant-related professional services.
+Note: To use the Aetna Institutes of Excellence Program, this must be your primary plan for payment of benefits.
+Note: To use the Aetna Institutes of Excellence Program, this must be your primary plan for payment of benefits.
+Note: The Plan pays Inpatient Hospital Benefits as shown above in connection with dental procedures only when a nondental physical impairment exists that makes hospitalization necessary to safeguard the health of the patient.
 Note: Benefits for admission to Christian Science nursing facilities are limited to 50 days per person per calendar year.
+Aetna Transplant Network: \$200 copayment per admission and 10% of the Plan's allowance Network: \$200 copayment per admission and 15% of the Plan's allowance Note: For inpatient hospital care related to maternity, including care at birthing facilities, we waive the per-admission copayment and the coinsurance and pay for covered services in full for care provided by a Network facility.
+Non-Network: \$500 copayment per admission plus 30% of the Plan's allowance and any difference between our allowance and the billed amount Aetna Transplant Network: 10% of the Plan's allowance (calendar year deductible applies) Network: 20% of the Plan's allowance (calendar year deductible applies) Note: For inpatient hospital care related to maternity, including care at birthing facilities, we waive the calendar year deductible and the coinsurance and pay for covered services in full for care provided by a Network facility.
+Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies)

-$Inpatient\ hospital-continued\ on\ next\ page$
+Inpatient hospital - continued on next page